MIL-STD-810: History and evolution

 The following table traces the specification's evolution in terms of environmental tailoring to meet a specific user's needs.

-MIL-STD-810, Part one - General program guidelines
+Part one – General program guidelines

 Part One of MIL-STD-810 describes management, engineering, and technical roles in the environmental design and test tailoring process.
 It focuses on the process of tailoring design and test criteria to the specific environmental conditions an equipment item is likely to encounter during its service life.
 New appendices support the succinctly presented text of Part One.
 It describes the tailoring process (i.e., systematically considering detrimental effects that various environmental factors may have on a specific equipment throughout its service life) and applies this process throughout the equipment's life cycle to meet user and interoperability needs.